ky-9/Kyla_Trinidad_ShoppingCartActivity/README.md

 "Why is my code not working"

 What I improved after using AI
--Checked and tested each solution before using it -Changed some parts of the code to match my own understanding -Fixed errors by myself after reading the explanations -Made my code cleaner and more organized
+- Checked and tested each solution before using it
+- Changed some parts of the code to match my own understanding
+- Fixed errors by myself after reading the explanations
+- Made my code cleaner and more organized